spack/spack/lib/spack/docs/signing.rst

 The *Root intermediate CI Private Key*\ Is stripped out of the GPG key and stored offline completely separate from Spack’s infrastructure.
-This allows the core development team to append revocation certificates to the GPG key and issues new sub-keys for use in the pipeline.
+This allows the core development team to append revocation certificates to the GPG key and issue new sub-keys for use in the pipeline.
 It is our expectation that this will happen on a semi regular basis.
 A corollary of this is that *this key should not be used to verify package integrity outside the internal CI process.*